xrdocs/8000/_blogs/cisco-8608-architecture.md

 Supporting the Cisco 8608 router capabilities demanded a wide range of new approaches to platform design.
 By leveraging over decades of high-performance system design, Cisco has delivered unprecedented capacity without compromising forwarding performance or requiring oversubscription.
 This required new power supplies, a redesigned cooling architecture, and future-proof connectors.
 The Cisco 8608 router required extensive innovation and consolidation of capabilities of multiple ASICs into a single ASIC to greatly increase the power efficiency of the solution.
 As with all modern networking devices the power density of the ASIC creates a challenging thermal situation.
 These challenges are addressed via advanced system design, including futuristic fans and heat sinks in Cisco 8608.
 The 8608 router utilizes a state-of-the-art orthogonal design with advanced cooling via front to back airflow, high power capacity and new power supplies.
 The chassis and all data path components for the 8608 Series benefit from a clean sheet design that allows the systems to take full advantage of the latest technologies and Cisco’s design expertise.
 This design connects all forwarding path components directly without a backplane or midplane.
-In the Cisco 8608 Series, the eight Modular Port Adaptors (MPAs) along with the two Route Processors are vertically oriented.
-Every major component of the Cisco 8608 Series was developed with a clean sheet approach – representing unprecedented investment and commitment to a long lifecycle for the Cisco 8608 router.
+In the Cisco 8608 router, the eight Modular Port Adaptors (MPAs) along with the two Route Processors are vertically oriented.
+Every major component of the Cisco 8608 router was developed with a clean sheet approach – representing unprecedented investment and commitment to a long lifecycle for the Cisco 8608 router.
 Investment Protection – The design of the system keeps in mind the ability to upgrade all the major components of the Chassis (Switch Card, Route Processor & Modular Port Adaptors).
 Cisco is investing in the future of the platform for the customers to be able to upgrade to next generation.

 The Cisco 8608 is comprised of the following components: